wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     '{astraladjective} spires loom',
-    'a lone {astraladjective} cave seem carved from nowhere', 'a strange {astraladjective} salon where secret are traded stands', ];
+    'a lone {astraladjective} cave seem carved from nowhere', 'a strange {astraladjective} salon where secret are traded stands', 'there is a {astraladjective} dump where the trash of countless astral travelers is acumulating', ];

    gen_data['astraladjective'] = [